mitre/hipcheck/site/content/rfds/0004-plugin-api.md

 ### Policy Files

-Today, Hipcheck determines what analyses to run and how to configure those analyses a "configuration file," and when you first install Hipcheck you must run the `hc setup` command to get a copy of the default configuration files and helper scripts necessary for Hipcheck to run.
+Today, Hipcheck determines what analyses to run and how to configure those analyses with a "configuration file," and when you first install Hipcheck you must run the `hc setup` command to get a copy of the default configuration files and helper scripts necessary for Hipcheck to run.
 This approach has several problems: